Sitecore/developer-portal/data/markdown/pages/learn/accelerate/cdp-personalize/implementation/churn-risk.md

 - Session frequency
 - Customer lifetime value

-By combining recency and frequency, you can build smarter segments identifying inactive vs. churn risk groups that reflect your customers’ behavior patterns—allowing you to act before disengagement becomes permanent.
+By combining recency and frequency, you can build smarter segments identifying inactive vs. churn risk groups that reflect your customers’ behavior patterns, allowing you to act before disengagement becomes permanent.

 For example, for an Insurance business this would include:
 - End of contract for a customer and building a segment to identify those who have purchased a new contract or may be considering other options